 Consolidated Appropriations Act (CAA), 2021 - The CAA, 2021, was enacted on December 27, 2020.
 In general, the R&TC does not conform to the changes under the act.
-California taxpayers continue to follow the IRC as of the specified date of January 1, 2015, with modifications California law does not conform to the following federal provisions under the CAA, 2021:
+California taxpayers continue to follow the IRC as of the specified date of January 1, 2015, with modifications.
+California law does not conform to the following federal provisions under the CAA, 2021:

-- · Increased limitations and carryovers for charitable contributions that were made during 2020 and 2021. - · Exclusion from gross income of emergency financial aid grants made on or after March 27, 2020. - Temporary elimination of the 50% limitation on the deduction of expenses for food or beverages provided by a restaurant that are paid or incurred after December 31, 2020, and before January 1, 2023. - Temporary special rules for health and dependent care Flexible Spending Arrangements
+- Increased limitations and carryovers for charitable contributions that were made during 2020 and 2021. - Temporary elimination of the 50% limitation on the deduction of expenses for food or beverages provided by a restaurant that are paid or incurred after December 31, 2020, and before January 1, 2023. - Temporary special rules for health and dependent care Flexible Spending Arrangements

 California Venues Grant - For taxable years beginning on or after September 1, 2020, and before January 1, 2030, California law allows an exclusion from gross income for grant allocations received by a taxpayer pursuant to the California Venues Grant Program that is administered by the Office of Small Business Advocate (CalOSBA).
-For more information, see R&TC Section 17158 and Schedule CA (540) specific line instructions in Part I, Section B, line 8z.
+For more information, see R&TC Section 17158 and Schedule CA (540) specific line instructions in Part I. Section B. line 8z.

-California Microbusiness COVID-19 Relief Grant - For taxable years beginning on or after January 1, 2020, and before January 1, 2023, California law allows an exclusion from gross income for grant allocations received by a taxpayer pursuant to the California Microbusiness COVID-19 Relief Program that is administered by CalOSBA.
+California Microbusiness COVID-19 Relief Grant - For taxable years beginning on or after January 1, 2020, and before January 1, 2023, California law allows an exclusion from gross income for grant allocations received by a taxpayer pursuant to the California Microbusiness COVID-19

+Relief Program that is administered by CalOSBA.
 Federal law has no similar exclusion.
 For more information, see Schedule CA (540) specific line instructions in Part I, Section B, line 8z.